nlopez59/MortgageWorkspace/readme.md

 For performance reasons, CICS caches loaded programs in memory.
 During early dev and test, as new versions of a program are tested, the CICS command  ```'CEMT SET PROG(EPSCMORT) NEWCOPY'``` is required to reload the module from the RPL and refresh CICS's cache.

+The batch job [newcopy.jcl](jcl/newcopy.jcl) can be used to run that command.

 **The CICS [SIP](https://www.ibm.com/docs/en/cics-ts/5.6?topic=areas-sip-system-initialization-program)**
 The CICS 'System Initialization Program' file or SIP is the main configuration file.
 In a new environment, it must be configured to enable the DB2CONN feature as shown below.
 This enables the attachment facility between CICS and DB2.